Invest. Improve. Innovate.

 The cost of the plan has also significantly gone up with escalating construction costs and changes to the scope of projects.
 In addition, salaries and benefits of staff working on projects are now budgeted within individual capital projects to more accurately account for the total cost of each project.
 The current planned cost of the Infrastructure Plan is now $270 million.

 In June 2014, Palo Alto City Council adopted the Infrastructure Plan that prioritized unfunded projects and identified potential sources of revenue.
 Included in the plan are nine key projects with the majority of funding coming from an increase in the Transient Occupancy Tax (hotel tax) from 12 to 14 percent that was approved by more than 76 percent of Palo Alto voters in November 2014.
 Additional funding sources for these infrastructure projects come from the City’s Capital Fund, the Stanford Hospital development agreement, parking in-lieu fees, parks development impact fees, and state grants.

-The City is in the process of designing and building the nine infrastructure projects identified by Council.
-A couple are complete, a few are near completion, and more are on their way.
+The City is in the process of designing and building the ten infrastructure projects identified by Council.
+Four are complete, a couple will be completed in the next year, and more are on their way.
 Read up on each project to learn more about the status and background of the project.

-Council has pushed “pause” on the downtown parking garage for now and staff plans to bring forward a potential parking guidance system as part of the 2020 budget process and staff expects to start design and construction in summer 2023.
+Council has pushed “pause” on the downtown parking garage for now and added the Downtown Parking Guidance project to the Infrastructure Plan projects as part of the Fiscal Year 2020 budget process and staff expects to start design and construction in summer 2023.